 The earliest telecom technology is wireline service.
 Ma Bell (or the original AT&T) gained monopoly status in the United States, prompting the establishment of federal and state agencies to regulate the industry.
-Deregulation law in the early 1990s, however, paved the way to a freer market, which fostered new services and companies, and stock arbitrage.
+Deregulation law in the early 1990s, however, paved the way to a freer market, which fostered new services and companies, as well as stock arbitrage.
 Wireline telcos are still subject to regulation, i.e., rate-of-return and price-cap limitations.
 Managements have favored price-cap rules because effective cost control can produce greater profitability.

-Competition from alternative technologies, namely wireless, instant messaging, and Voice over Internet Protocol, has caused residential and business customers to cancel their wireline service.
+Competition from alternative technologies, namely wireless, instant messaging, and Voice over Internet Protocol (VOIP), has prompted residential and business customers to cancel their wireline service.
 Most wireline carriers are rural, thus peer competition is scarce.
 Access lines have been in decline for a number of years.
 Notably, developing nations are investing more in wireless networks, which are cheaper to build than traditional wired systems.
 To offset wireline revenue losses, managements have bundled local and long distance phone, broadband, data, and video offerings into appealing service packages.

 Selections for Growth and Income